rodekruis/GlobalTropicalCycloneModel/analysis/04_codes_of_ article/00_README.md

 Codes <br />
 [01_Distribution of target variable for both Grid and Municipality datasets](01_Distribution_of_Damage.ipynb)

-In this code we analyze the target variable in the municipality and grid-based datasets, to better understand the target variable's distribution.
+In this code we compare the target variable in the municipality and grid-based datasets, to better understand the target variable's distribution.
 Therefore, we get the frequency of damage data, and as it is obvious we have a low number of samples for high values.

 Achievements: This bar plot provides insights into class imbalances and target variable characteristics.
 In addition, this data visualization will support the decision-making throughout the modeling process.